top of page

 After mediation

-One or the other participants on their own, the participants together or their counsels may seek approval of a mediation accord concerning a separation or minor children from the Brussels Family Court in order to give it the strength of a judgement.
-In certain situations, such as divorce, lawyers convert the terms of the mediation accord in a form acceptable to the court.
+One or the other participants on their own, the participants together or their counsels may seek approval of a mediation accord concerning a separation or minor children from the Family Court in order to give it the strength of a judgement.
+In certain situations, such as divorce, the parties' counsels or their notary convert the terms of the mediation accord into a form acceptable to the court.

 bottom of page